 Our inspection team was led by a CQC Lead Inspector.
-The team included a GP specialist adviser, and a practice manager specialist adviser.
+The team included a GP specialist adviser, and a practice nurse specialist adviser.

-Background to Cambridge Medical Group
+Background to Westbourne Medical Centre

-Cambridge Medical Group is situated in Linthorpe in Middlesbrough and provides services under a General Medical Services (GMS) contract with NHS England, Durham, Darlington And Tees Area Team to the practice population of 7257 covering patients of all ages.
+Westbourne Medical Centre is situated in Linthorpe in Middlesbrough and provides services under a Personal Medical Services (PMS) contract with NHS England, Durham, Darlington And Tees Area Team to the practice population of 4,738 covering patients of all ages.

-The practice has four GP partners (two male and two female) and a nurse practitioner partner.
-There are also two salaried GPs, both female.
-The practice also has a practice manager, two practice nurses and two health care assistants.
+The practice has two GP partners (both male).
+There is also a nurse practitioner, two practice nurses, a practice manager, deputy practice manager and three health care assistants.
 There is also a team of secretarial, administration and reception staff.

-The practice is open between 8.00am and 6.00pm Monday to Friday.
-Appointments are from 8.10am to 5.00pm daily for a GP and from 9.00am to 5.30pm for a nurse practitioner or practice nurse.
-Extended surgery hours are offered on Monday evenings between 6.30pm and 8.00pm and Monday, Tuesday and Wednesday mornings between 7.00am and 8.00am.
+The practice is open between 8am and 6pm Monday to Friday.
+Appointments are from 9am to 12.30am and 3pm and 5.30pm daily.
+Extended surgery hours are offered on Tuesday evenings between 6.30pm and 8pm

 The practice has opted out of providing out of hours services (OOHs) for their patients.
 When the practice is closed patients use the 111 service to contact the OOHs provider.
-The Out of Hours service is provided by NDUC.
 Information for patients requiring urgent medical attention out of hours is available in the waiting area, in the practice information leaflet and on the practice website.